Czech on-demand grocery delivery startup Rohlik bags $230M to expand across Europe – TechCrunch

 First, we as consumers have proven out the immediate and lasting demand for these services in the last year.

-Shelter-in-place orders, and a general move from large parts of the consumer population to socially distance to help keep down community spread of the Covid-19 pandemic, have led to huge surges of consumers using online food ordering for their grocery needs.
+Shelter-in-place orders, and a general move from large parts of the consumer population to socially distance to help keep down community spread of the COVID-19 pandemic, have led to huge surges of consumers using online food ordering for their grocery needs.

-That caused, in many cases, for those systems to get overloaded.
-For example, Ocado here in the UK, where I am a customer, saw its system fall over with the demand, leading it to implementing strict online queuing systems; many companies were unable to keep up with stock demands and requests for delivery slots; etc.)
+That caused, in many cases, those systems to get overloaded.
+For example, Ocado here in the U.K., where I am a customer, saw its system fall over with the demand, leading it to implementing strict online queuing systems; many companies were unable to keep up with stock demands and requests for delivery slots, etc.)

 Even with some (very much not all) countries in Europe relaxing parts of their orders, grocery has remained a very-much used online category in markets where it is available.
 That is to say, whatever growing trends there were before a year ago, that adoption has accelerated and stuck.

-Second, online grocery delivery has become a key area of interest for investors, concentrating specifically on startups, who see an opportunity to innovate even as some of the very biggest players, such as Amazon, beat partial retreats.
+Second, online grocery delivery has become a key area of interest for investors, concentrating specifically on startups, which see an opportunity to innovate even as some of the very biggest players, such as Amazon, beat partial retreats.

-Last year, we reported that Dija — a new startup from former Deliveroo employees in London — was raising a round; Gorillas in Berlin raised $44 million in December; Ocado in the UK (which is listed here but is run like a startup) raised over $1 billion.
+Last year, we reported that Dija — a new startup from former Deliveroo employees in London — was raising a round; Gorillas in Berlin raised $44 million in December; Ocado in the U.K. (which is listed here but is run like a startup) raised more than $1 billion.

-Last month, Wolt in Finland — which started with restaurants but has since expanded into other areas, including grocery — raised $530 million; Glovo in Spain picked up $120 million; and Weezy in the UK raised $20 million.
+Last month, Wolt in Finland — which started with restaurants but has since expanded into other areas, including grocery — raised $530 million; Glovo in Spain picked up $120 million; and Weezy in the U.K. raised $20 million.

-And just today, yet another online-only grocery delivery startup, Crisp in the Netherlands, raised $36 million (€30 million) led by Target Global.
-(And this is not a comprehensive list.)
+And just today, yet another online-only grocery delivery startup, Crisp in the Netherlands, raised $36 million (€30 million), and Flink in Germany raised $52 million, with both of those deals led by Target Global.

-Depending on the country, the target market (urban-only or everyone, families or single people), and the choice of food that’s getting delivered (eg, those who want things that are slightly more prepared versus farm-fresh produce for bigger cooking efforts, etc.), and sourcing relationships (directly with brick-and-mortar retailers, small or big, direct from producers), different startups are taking their own approaches around what kind of models they are building to manage sourcing, logistics and fulfillment.
+Depending on the country, the target market (urban-only or everyone, families or single people), and the choice of food that’s getting delivered (e.g. those who want things that are slightly more prepared versus farm-fresh produce for bigger cooking efforts, etc.), and sourcing relationships (directly with brick-and-mortar retailers, small or big, direct from producers), different startups are taking their own approaches around what kind of models they are building to manage sourcing, logistics and fulfillment.

 Some are taking on “dark” convenience stores in cities, as is the case with Gorillas; others are using large fulfillment centers well outside of urban centers, such as Ocado.
 Some are building their supply chains from the ground up, while others are working with existing retailers, big and small.